borntofrappe/borntofrappe/playground/Pages/Blog/README.md

 ## Spacing

-Update the values of the margin and padding properties to have the content breathe more.
+The whitespace included through margin/padding/line height properties is insufficient when the individual projects are included in the same page.
+Update the stylesheet to have the content breathe more.